Moesif/moesif-dotnet/README.md

 - [.NET Core configuration options](#net-core-configuration-options)
 - [.NET Framework configuration options](#net-framework-configuration-options)

+## Use the Middleware in .NET6.0 and higher

+Please use Moesif.Middleware version `3.0.9` or higher for .NET6 or higher framework.
+Rest of instrusctions are same.

 ## Use the Middleware in .NET Core and .NET 5.0

 Follow these instructions to use this middleware in .NET 5 or .NET Core 2.1 and higher:

 1. In `Startup.cs` file in your project directory, add `app.UseMiddleware<MoesifMiddleware>(moesifOptions);` to the pipeline.
    To collect the most context, we recommend that you add the middleware after other middleware such as SessionMiddleware and AuthenticationMiddleware.
 2. Add the middleware in your application:

 ```csharp